bowo1698/masbayes/README.md

 ### $W_αh$ matrix construction

-In the context of genomic prediction, we need to tell the computer what genetic variations are and which ones are significant.
-Therefore, having numerical values explaining the differences between individuals in a population is crucial.
-For example, imagine you're in a crowd of people wearing white, and you're trying to find your mom in that crowd.
-This would be difficult!
-It might take you hours to find your mom.
-But what if your mom is one of five people wearing red, out of a group of people mostly wearing white?
-It might only take a few minutes or even seconds to find her.

-This analogy is similar to genomic prediction.
-The presence of diversity empowers the computer to learn from genotype data, and the genotyping matrix helps the computer record these differences.
-This matrix weights each "difference" in the population.
-So, once variation is present, the score can go up or down.

-A specialized coding system by [Da.
-Y. (2015)](https://link.springer.com/article/10.1186/s12863-015-0301-1) gives larger deviation values to rare alleles and smaller values to common ones, making rare variants more influential in predictions while keeping the math balanced.

-Here, we apply a coding rure.
-For allele *k* with population frequency *p_k*, individual *i* is coded as:
+SNP-based genotype data is generally represented as a simple matrix with values ​​0, 1, or 2 indicating the number of alleles at a single locus, but the $W_{ah}$ (additive haplotype) matrix adopts a multi-allelic approach that treats each base sequence variation within a haplotype block as a separate "allele" unit.
+While the SNP matrix represents only one locus per column, the $W_{ah}$ matrix represents each specific haplotype variant found in the population.
+Consequently, the $W_{ah}$ matrix is ​​able to capture linkage interactions between markers that often better reflect the effects of functional causal variants than single SNP.

+To construct this complex matrix, [Da.
+Y. (2015)](https://link.springer.com/article/10.1186/s12863-015-0301-1) introduced a special coding system that serves to balance the statistical influence of each variant based on its frequency.
+This system mathematically assigns larger deviation values ​​to rare alleles and smaller values ​​to common alleles.
+This aims to ensure that rare variants have a proportional influence on genomic predictions, while ensuring that the average additive effect across the population remains zero to keep the model balanced.
+Technically, the coding rule is applied to each individual i for haplotype k with population frequency $p_k$ as follows:

 $$
 W_{i,k} = \begin{cases}